 Having this home buying checklist for home buyers is a way for you to make your notes as you walkthrough different houses and keep things organized in your own head and on paper.
 If you want to look for homes the right way use this house hunting checklist template.
-It’s a simple one page house hunting worksheet that can help you narrow things down before you move on to the home inspection checklist we have that is usually done in the second viewing.
+It’s a simple one page printable house hunting checklist worksheet that can help you narrow things down before you move on to the home inspection checklist we have that is usually done in the second viewing.
 These checklists contain some of the best house hunting tips you can start with.

-How to Use the House Hunt Checklist
+How to Use the House Hunt Checklist Template

 This checklist is a one page printable that you can take with you when you go through any house.
 While you are looking around just take some quick notes and maybe snap a photo or two if it’s allowed and then you can compare all the houses afterwards.
 Here are the different parts of the checklist and how to use it.
 Print off multiple copies if you plan on seeing many houses.
 This is a useful buying a house checklist for when you are viewing houses.

 Part 1 of the Buying a Home Checklist: House Information

 This is where you enter in the details from the listing including the address, asking price, square footage and a few other items.
 These are all good to know at a glance because when you are comparing houses you want to know the details quickly.

 Part 2 of the House Hunting Checklist: Rooms